Ada-Developers-Academy/independent-ai-topics/02-prompting-101/making-requests-from-chatgpt.md

 4. The responses a generative AI creates can be used as-is for any purpose
    - Incorrect: Most tools are not built on datasets that have been fully cleared for public use.
 There are a few specialized generative AIs like Photoshop's Firefly that have ensured all of their training data has full permission to be used for both training and generating new materials.
 5. Generative AIs can only output plain text without formatting
-   - Incorrect: There are Generative AIs that output graphics, and tools like ChatGPT can handle complicated markdown formatting to structure output.
+   - Incorrect: There are Generative AIs that output graphics, and tools built on LLMs like ChatGPT can handle complicated markdown formatting to structure output.
 ##### !end-explanation

 ### !end-challenge